 This one sounds easy but gets tricky as “ready to go” tends to be subjective.
 “Ready to go” for our movers means that when they arrive, your items will are already boxed, sealed and labeled.
 If you’re still tossing items in boxes and looking for the packing tape while the movers are trying to load the truck, just know that your move will take longer.
 If you realize at the last minute that you’re not ready, don’t panic!
 We can always add packing services to your move, just realize that it will be a separate cost.

-When thinking about desks, note that items will shift around during transit (feel like you’re on an airplane), so it’s better to pack them safely in boxes.
+When thinking about desks, please understand that some items will shift around during transit—like you’re on an airplane—so it’s better to pack them safely within boxes.
 Just try not to pack more than 20 to 25 pounds in each small box.
-And don’t forget to label your boxes, especially when you’re packing fragile items that your movers need to handle with care.
+And don’t forget to label your boxes!
+This is especially important when you’re packing fragile items that your movers need to handle with care.

-Tipping is appreciated–but not required!
-If you think your moving company went above and beyond to give you a smooth move by handling your home and it’s belongings with respect, go ahead and tip 10-15% of your total.
+Tipping is appreciated, but not required!
+If you think your moving company went above and beyond to give you a smooth move by handling your home and its belongings with respect, go ahead and tip 10-15% of your total.
 But again, you are not obligated.
 Movers will appreciate a cold beverage and a respectful attitude on moving day just as much!

-6. Reserve that elevator
+6. Reserve That Elevator